Countdown is New Zealand’s leading supermarket brand, serving more than 3 million customers every week.

 Scott Davidson is the General Manager Merchandise for Countdown Supermarkets.

 Scott comes from the Woolworths Limited Group as the Head of Produce.
-Where he was responsible for buying, operations and quality.
+In this role he was responsible for buying, operations and quality.

 He has extensive knowledge within the retail industry, working with many supermarket categories for Woolworths.
 He also has an emphasis on strategic planning, brand development and global sourcing.

-Kiri Hannifin is the General Manager Corporate Affairs for Countdown Supermarkets.
+Kiri Hannifin is the General Manager Quality, Safety and Sustainability for Countdown Supermarkets.

-Lauren Voyce - General Manager Culture and People
+Josh Gluckman - General Manager Strategy and Transformation